jamesBondFilms.length stored in a variable.

 alert(jamesBondFilms[randomFilmNum].bondGirl);

-tag before the button it would only be generated once when the page loads rather than every click of the button.
+Note that the variable randomFilmNum is declared inside the onclick declaration so that it is re-run every click of the button.
+If it was declared outside, in a <script> tag before the button it would only be generated once when the page loads rather than every click of the button.

 Conclusion